-The water department uses both surface and groundwater in the summer to meet increased water demand.
+The Water Department uses both surface and groundwater in the summer to meet increased water demand.
 During the winter months the use of groundwater is reduced and the primary source is surface water.
+The blended water during the winter will consist of proportionately more water from the Globe Hollow Water Treatment Plant than during the summer, due to sprinkler systems and swimming pools driving demand.
 The maps indicate the change in these sources from winter to summer.

-The Water Department produced a total of 1.64 billion gallons of water in 2017, or approximately 4.49 million gallons per day.
-On June 12, 2017 the department supplied 6.05 million gallons of water which was the highest single production day of the year.
+The Water Department produced a total of 1.7 billion gallons of water in 2019, or approximately 4.6 million gallons per day.
+On July 22, 2019 the department supplied 6.17 million gallons of water which was the highest single production day of the year.
 Overall, fifty two percent of the total water produced was supplied from reservoirs and the remaining forty eight percent was supplied by groundwater sources.